BHoM/documentation/docs/DevOps/Code Compliance and CI/Continuous-integration.md

 ## Optional arguments

 The following flags may be provided when requesting a check to request specific behaviour from the bot when running your requested check.
 One or more flags may be used at any one time - for example to trigger a full, forced, versioning check, you could use the command `@BHoMBot check versioning -force -full`.
 All flags are prepended by a dash (`-`).
+To see how an argument will affect a check, see the individual check page.

 | Flag | Action | Example |
 | ------------- | ------------- | ------------- |